Climate emergency

 (United Nations urges world leaders to declare a state of climate emergency: ABC: 13 Dec 2020)

-The agreed threshold of irreversible, dangerous climate change is a 1.5 C increase in temperature over the pre-industrial temperatures.
-To give ourselves more than a 50% chance of staying under a 1.5 C rise, we must start decreasing global greenhouse gas emissions soon and get down to net zero emissions by about 2050.
+The agreed threshold for irreversible, dangerous climate change is a 1.5 °C increase in global temperature relative to pre-industrial levels.
+To give ourselves more than a 50% chance of staying below a 1.5 °C rise, we must start reducing global greenhouse gas emissions soon and reach net zero emissions by about 2050.

 We have the technology to do it, but we need to overcome the denial that has stalled climate action for the last 30 years.
-We have to change strong habits around fossil fuels, eating meat, flying, and over-consumption.
+We have to change ingrained habits around fossil fuels, meat consumption, flying, and overconsumption.

 (How to take on climate change and win: New Scientist: 4 Dec 2018)